ARCCA/intro_singularity/_episodes/03-singularity-containers.md

 {: .language-bash}

 ~~~
-There are 1 container file(s) using 62.65 MB and 0 oci blob file(s) using 0.00 kB of space
+There are 1 container file(s) using 65.64 MiB and 0 oci blob file(s) using 0.00 KiB of space
-Total space used: 62.65 MB
+Total space used: 65.64 MiB
 ~~~
 {: .output}